 My mother had various reasons for spontaneously rearranging rooms.
 She wouldn’t always tells me the reasons why, but I have a feeling that she used the redecorating as a symbolic way to gain a new perspective on a situation.
-How often do we walk through our homes, not pausing to appreciate the layout that we might have designed.
+How often do we walk through our homes, not pausing to appreciate the layout?
 We’re on automatic, day in and day out.
 Everything is the same, and everything is mundane.
 Nothing changes.

 Even if we don’t know how to change what we really want at the moment, maybe we can slightly change something else in the interim.
 Something that will at least shake us out of the “automatic pilot” trap.